amd/aocl-data-analytics/doc/python_intro.rst

 =============

 AOCL-DA Python interfaces typically expect data to be supplied as NumPy arrays.
 These can be supplied either with ``order='C'`` or ``order='F'`` for row- or column-major ordering respectively.
-The AOCL-DA interface will convert C-style numpy arrays to Fortran style, so for best performance, it is recommended to use ``order='F'`` when supplying NumPy arrays to AOCL-DA functions.
+The AOCL-DA interface will convert C-style NumPy arrays to Fortran style, so for best performance, it is recommended to use ``order='F'`` when supplying NumPy arrays to AOCL-DA functions.

 .. _python_examples: